maykar/kiosk-mode/README.md

 ## Conditional Lovelace Config
 Contitional configs take priority and if a condition matches all other config options/methods are ignored.
 These use the same options as above, but placed under one of the following user/entity conditions:

 ### admin_settings:
-Sets the config for every admin user.
+Sets the config for every admin user.<br>
 *Overwritten by user_settings & entity_settings ( unless `ignore_entity_settings` is used ).*<br>

 ```